What is the best way to interview software developers?

 Mastering Data Structures & Algorithms

-What is the best approach to interviewing software developers in terms of fundamental knowledge?
-It’s exactly the Data Structures & Algorithms.
+What is the best approach to interviewing software developers regarding fundamental knowledge?
+It’s exactly the data structures and algorithms.

 Nowadays, application developers often underestimate this part.
 They put concentration on high-level application development.
 They are Java Spring, .NET Framework, Nodejs, Python, PHP, React, Vue, and more.
 This is understandable.
 But, this is not very good for software engineers on their career path.
-That is why HDWEBSOFT values solid knowledge of Data Structures & Algorithms.
+That is why HDWEBSOFT values solid knowledge of the data structures and algorithms.

 Mastering Programming Techniques